mosip/documentation/docs/ABIS-APIs.md

 	* If in case, both referenceID and referenceURL are missing ABIS throws an error.

 {% hint style="info" %}
 We are not using the referenceURL in Identify request for our current implementation.
 Hence, it will be an empty string for Identify request.
-MOSIP
-Aadoptors can have customized workflows where the referenceURL can be used.
+MOSIP adopters can have customized work-flows where the referenceURL can be used.
 {% endhint %}

 * Identify request should give all candidates which are considered as a match based on ABIS thresholds.
 * This request should not match against referenceID that is not in the reference database.
 * The response now has a section for analytics that contains key value pairs.
-Values can be json objects also.
-The contents of the analytics section will be agreed upon by the MOSIP adoptor with the ABIS.
+Values can be JSON objects also.
+The contents of the analytics section will be agreed upon by the MOSIP adopter with the ABIS provider.
 Scores are also moved to this section and are not mandatory response parameters any more.
-* Ordering or ranking of results is not explicitly specified and can be agreed upon between the MOSIP adoptor and the ABIS.
+* Ordering or ranking of results is not explicitly specified and can be agreed upon between the MOSIP adopter and the ABIS provider.
 * The flags section of the request can be used to customize or control ABIS behavior by sending specific key value pairs.
 * "targetFPIR" or "maxResults" are examples of such flags that can alter the ABIS behavior.
 These are optional attributes for MOSIP during an identify request.
-MOSIP expects the adoptors to define these parameters based on the accuracy expectations and the workflow requirements.
+MOSIP expects the adopters to define these parameters based on the accuracy expectations and the work-flow requirements.
 These can be set at the ABIS configuration level and need not be part of the individual request at all.

 To give an example, please find the following calculation for targetFPIR - which is the error rate at which identification requests are expected to return non-empty candidate list.